dasiasmith/Pour-Choices/README.md

 ## Description

 MERN stack single page application that allows users to generate a cocktail based on either the ingredient they have at home or whatever they're in the mood for while at a bar.
 Users are also given the ability to create their own drink recipe.
 This application combines a scalable MongoDB back end, a GraphQL API, Web API, and an Express.js and Node.js server with a React front end.
+This app also uses a service worker for offline functionality and is installable.

 ## Table of Contents